RouninMedia/tweetSheet/README.md

  - HTML5 from 2010
  - CSS3 from 2011
- - PHP scripting from 2012
+ - PHP server-side scripting from 2012
- - Javascript from 2013
+ - Javascript front-end scripting from 2013
  - Regex from 2014
  - SVG from 2015